 Quezon City has had its fair share of popularity as the largest city in the National Capital Region.
 Unlike Manila, the city is not too heavy on historical and national landmarks.
-But it makes up with a myriad of other attractions that will tickle your interest, whichever type of traveller you consider yourself to be.
-To help you plan your city exploration, here’s a list of top Quezon City attractions.
+But it makes up for this with a myriad of other attractions that will tickle your interest, whichever type of traveller you consider yourself to be.
+To help you plan your city exploration, here’s a list of top Quezon City tourist spots.

 1. Ninoy Aquino Parks and Wildlife Center